serpaef/serpaflix/README.md

 # SERPAFLIX

-A Netflix-like UI made for educational purposes
+A Netflix-like UI made for educational purposes.
+Data consumed from <a href="https://www.themoviedb.org/documentation/api">The Movie DataBase API</a>

 ### Tools used:

 - React
 - Bootstrap
 - MaterialUI
+- React Router

 ### In the project directory, you can run: